Governor’s budget proposal increases education funding while warning of long-term fiscal pressures

 Fiscal warning signs ahead

-While the budget is balanced for 2026-27, fiscal projections show a roughly $22 billion deficit in 2027-28, with additional shortfalls anticipated in the years that follow.
-State officials cite revenue volatility, rising program costs and economic uncertainty — particularly in sectors tied to capital gains — as key risks moving forward.
+Meanwhile, even if the budget is balanced for 2026-27, fiscal projections show a roughly $22 billion deficit in 2027-28, with additional shortfalls anticipated in the years that follow.
+State officials point to revenue volatility, rising program costs and economic uncertainty — particularly in sectors tied to capital gains — as key risks moving forward.

-Rather than introducing new large-scale programs then, the governor’s proposal focuses on sustaining existing commitments, including $1 billion in ongoing funding for community schools, which integrate academic supports, health and mental health services and family engagement.
+Rather than taking on new large-scale programs then, the governor’s latest plan focuses on sustaining existing commitments, including $1 billion in ongoing funding for community schools, which integrate academic supports, health and mental health services and family engagement.

-The proposal also includes a $509 million ongoing increase for special education to address long-standing disparities in base funding.
-The increase reflects rising special education enrollment and costs, even as total K–12 enrollment statewide has declined by more than 380,000 students in recent years.
+The proposed budget also includes a $509 million ongoing increase for special education to address long-standing disparities in base funding.
+According to the spending plan, special education enrollment and costs are rising, even as total K–12 enrollment statewide has declined by more than 380,000 students in recent years.

 Pressures on local districts

-Across California, many school districts and county offices of education are navigating declining enrollment alongside inflationary pressures, including higher costs for employee benefits, transportation, utilities and special education services.
+Across California, many school districts and county offices of education are grappling with declining enrollment alongside inflationary pressures, including higher costs for employee benefits, transportation, utilities and special education services.

 Next steps in the process

-The governor’s January budget proposal is annually considered the starting point for California’s budgeting process.
+The governor’s January budget proposal is considered the first step in California’s lengthy budgeting process.

 “As the budget process continues, our role is to help districts and our own programs understand what’s proposed, what may change, and how it could affect planning at both the local and county levels,” Dr. Bean said.